 “She was the ‘hood mother to everyone,” Tyesha added.
 “She always put out a life jacket for those drowning.”

 Investigators have yet to name a suspect in this case, but ABC7 News in Los Angeles reported that police are looking at Fatima’s boyfriend as a person of interest.
 Although Fatima lived in what has been described as a rough neighborhood, authorities have stated that her slaying is not gang-related.

 “My family is asking for justice, we’re not asking for much,” Tyesha said during a recent press conference.
 She does not believe that her mother’s case is receiving the attention it both needs and deserves.
 “Just because my mother was killed on 76th and Western in South L.A., in a drug-infested neighborhood, does not mean that she was a bad woman.
 It does not mean she doesn’t deserve the same due justice as if she would have been found in Beverly Hills or Hollywood Hills.”

-Los Angeles City Councilman Marqueece Harris-Dawson reportedly stated that he would initiate a motion for a $50,000 reward for anyone with information that leads to an arrest.
+Los Angeles City Councilman Marqueece Harris-Dawson reportedly stated that he would request a $50,000 reward for anyone with information that leads to an arrest.

 “All of South LA was saddened by the tragic murder of Fatima Johnson, and our hearts go out to her family and friends.
 However, we know someone has information about this crime that can lead to the arrest and conviction of the perpetrator,” he said.
 “We hope that this monetary reward will motivate witnesses to come forward and, with their help, provide the family and friends of Fatima Johnson and our community with a sense of justice and closure.”